 Does Your Dog Have Bad Breath?
 Ponderosa Veterinary Clinic Can Help

 If your dog has bad breath, don’t wait to see a veterinarian.
-With one simple visit, your veterinarian will be able to determine the cause of the halitosis and suggest treatment options.
+With one simple visit, your veterinarian will determine the cause of the halitosis and suggest treatment options.
 Schedule an appointment with our compassionate team today to see what we can do to help make your dog’s breath more pleasant.